|VPN||Norton Secure VPN|

 If these capabilities are important to you, we recommend you check out our top-recommended VPNs for torrenting.

 4. Customer Support has plusses and minuses

 The Support information for NortonLifeLock products can be a little hard to find.
 Not the Support area itself; you’ll find a link to that at the top of most every page on their website.
-Then look for a Products & Services menu at the top of the page, or click this link.
+Then look for a Products & Services menu at the top of the page.
 Once you get there, you’ll see an FAQ section, additional resources, and a search box to track down the answer you need.
 Despite all the options here, I found it hard to find the specific information I wanted, so scrolled to the bottom of the window and selected Contact Support.

 I used the 24 hour live chat system to get more information directly from the Customer Support team.
 The service here was really fast (maybe 1 minute wait time) and the rep was helpful.